Meet Our Pirate Parents

 Ivette feels she is always informed about what's going on at the University, whether it's via email or social media.
 "You feel 'in the know' even though you're not there."
 For instance, when Ivette learned about an on-campus Career Fair, she made sure her daughter knew about it and reminded her of its importance.

-Plus, it's nice to spend time with their daughter, a student in the College of Education and Human Services.
+Plus, it's nice to spend time with their daughter.
 She is a Girl Scouts of Connecticut member and achieved the Gold Award, the highest-ranking award in Girl Scouts.
 "It prepared her as a female leader," said Ivette.
 Both parents would have loved to have her go to college near their home in Connecticut.
 However, the schools there didn't offer the support she found at Seton Hall — support Ivette herself received during her time here as a graduate student in the '90s.

 David and Lydia Steck, sons William '22 and Henry '20